wlodarcd-capgemini/awstraining-backend/README.md

 This random string should be some random value.
 It is important to come up with an unique value, as this will affect the name of the Terraform state bucket that will be created, thus it must be unique globally.
 Please also do not make it too long.

+Please again push changes to your remote repository.

+# Deploying AWS infrastructure
+To run Terraform you first need to install it on your local machine.
+You need **terraform_1.4.6** or higher version.

 Now you can run a script to set up a new AWS environment (still in ```/aws-infrastructure/terraform``` directory):
 ```